In the spotlight

 • Other pediatric professional responsible for the delivery of care to the fetus and newborn

-AAP Perinatal Coding Expert, Gil Martin, and others
+AAP Perinatal Coding Experts, Gil Martin, Stephen Pearlman and others, answer your questions.

 what is the Section on perinatal pediatrics?